Date: August, 20, 2014

 With everyone now alert to the nation’s over-consumption of sugar, it’s another reminder to make healthier diet and lifestyle choices.
 Type 2 diabetes is a debilitating and devastating disease.
 Yet it is largely preventable.

-To lead healthy lives well into our old age and for our body to function properly, it needs to convert the glucose from the foods we eat into energy.
+To lead healthy lives and for our body to function correctly, it needs to convert the glucose from the foods we eat into energy.
 A hormone called insulin is essential for this conversion to take place.

 When things go wrong, as in type 2 diabetes, glucose is left to roam around in our bloodstream rather than enter our cells to be used as energy.
 The associated complications of diabetes are so staggering it’s worth a closer look.

-Much of the current research concludes that the main cause of type 2 diabetes is due to excessive weight gain and long-term obesity.
+Much of the current research concludes that the leading cause of type 2 diabetes is excessive weight gain and long-term obesity.

 You might think, as I once did, that the long-term treatment of diabetes is just about cutting back on cakes and sweets and taking your prescribed medication.
-But, while it is recommended to minimise sugary foods, there has been no clear link suggested between sugar consumption and the onset of type 2 diabetes.
+But, while it is recommended to minimise sugary foods, no clear link is suggested between sugar consumption and the onset of type 2 diabetes.

-However, if this is the case, then surely it poses bigger questions, ones that we should all be asking.
+However, if this is the case, it poses more important questions we should all be asking.
 Why are type 2 diabetes and dementia, which appear to be linked, on the rise?
 Why are medical authorities warning us of the potential of an epidemic?

-Scientific evidence aside, watching my own mother suffer the consequences of type 2 diabetes for the last 20 years of her life was enough for me to take stock of my own health.
+Scientific evidence aside, watching my mother suffer the consequences of type 2 diabetes for the last 20 years of her life was enough for me to take stock of my health.

 If maintaining a healthy weight was the primary cause of type 2 diabetes, it made perfect sense to quit sugar for good.

-Of course, it’s never just one thing or as simple as just giving up certain food groups.
+Of course, it’s never just one thing or as simple as giving up certain food groups.
 There is more to avoiding type 2 diabetes than giving up sugar.
-Regular exercise, cutting back on refined carbs, minimising the consumption of processed foods (laden with sugar) and, of course, maintaining your weight within a healthy range are all paramount to prevention.
+Regular exercise, cutting back on refined carbs, minimising the consumption of processed foods (laden with sugar) and maintaining your weight within a healthy range are all paramount to prevention.

-When it comes to type 2 diabetes, adopting a healthy lifestyle can prevent your risk by up to a massive 90 per cent.
+Regarding type 2 diabetes, adopting a healthy lifestyle can prevent your risk by up to 90 per cent.

 I gave up sugar just over two years ago.
-I had never been a big consumer of the sweet stuff, but there was enough in my diet to cause me concern.
-So, after researching the perils of sugar on my health and wellbeing, I decided to go cold turkey.
+I had never been a big consumer of the sweet stuff, but there was enough in my diet to cause concern.
+So, after researching the perils of sugar on my health and well-being, I decided to go cold turkey.

-It’s not for everyone, but for me, it seemed the best way.
+It’s not for everyone, but it seemed the best way for me.
 I set the date, cleaned out the cupboards and began a new life, sugar-free.

-It has become a statement in my life, which makes it so much easier when faced with the occasional birthday party cake, where the simple act of refusal feels like a sticky situation in itself.
-It does become easier when you can simply say, “No thanks, I don’t eat sugar”.
-It actually feels quite liberating.
+It has become a statement in my life, making it so much easier when faced with the occasional birthday party cake, where the simple act of refusal feels like a sticky situation.
+It becomes easier when you can say, “No thanks, I don’t eat sugar”, and it feels pretty liberating.

 Is it time for you to give up sugar?

-My own indignation over just how much sugar is hidden in the foods we eat helped to strengthen my resolve and determination.
+My anger over how much sugar is hidden in our foods helped strengthen my resolve and determination.

-Unless your diet is completely unpacked and unpackaged, you will find sugar EVERYWHERE.
+Unless your diet is entirely unpacked and unpackaged, you will find sugar EVERYWHERE!!

-This new-found knowledge led to something akin to an all-out boycott on foods with unnecessary sugar added.
-Why was so much sugar is added?
+This newfound knowledge led to an all-out boycott of foods with unnecessary sugar.
+Why was so much sugar being added to packaged food?
 For what purpose?

-Has our taste for the sweet stuff become so commonplace that we don’t even realise how much we’re consuming?
+Has our taste for sweetness become so commonplace that we don’t even realise how much we’re consuming?

 It appears so.
-It seems we have become desensitised to the presence of sugar in our foods and, personally, I don’t like the idea of it.
+It seems we have become desensitised to sugar in our foods.

 Like all ground swells, a debate has begun to rage, as it should.
-Everyone has a point of view.
-Some say moderation is just fine; others say avoid all sugars including fruits with fructose.
+Everyone has a point of view, and some say moderation is just fine; others say avoid all sugars, including fruits with high levels of fructose.

-The debate is good.
-It’s the beginning of change and judging by the statistics on diseases such as obesity, diabetes and dementia, change is very necessary.
+Debating this topic is a good thing.
+It’s the beginning of change, and judging by the statistics on diseases such as obesity, diabetes and dementia, change is necessary.

-If you are considering giving up sugar, take the time and do a bit of your own research.
-It will help your determination and chance of success.
+If you’re considering giving up sugar, take the time and do some research.
 You may, like me, find that saying no to sugar gives you more than just a trimmer waistline; it may go a long way in lowering your risk of type 2 diabetes and dementia.